George William Ross

 Sir George William Ross (September 18, 1841 – March 7, 1914) was an educator and politician in the Canadian province of Ontario.
 He was the fifth premier of Ontario from 1899 to 1905.
+He previously served as Ontario’s minister of education from 1883 to 1899, overseeing major expansion and centralization of the provincial school system.

+Born in Middlesex County, Upper Canada, to Scottish Gaelic–speaking immigrants, Ross worked as a teacher, school inspector, and newspaper publisher before entering federal politics in 1872.
+He moved to provincial politics in 1883 and, as minister of education in the government of Oliver Mowat, promoted public libraries, expanded kindergarten instruction, and strengthened teacher training.

+As premier, Ross supported the development of Northern Ontario and resource industries.
+His government, weakened by internal divisions and controversy, was defeated in the 1905 provincial election by the Conservatives under James P. Whitney.
+He later served in the Senate of Canada and was knighted in 1910.

 Early life

 Born near Nairn, in Middlesex County, Upper Canada, Ross worked as a school teacher, a school inspector and a newspaper publisher before he got into politics.

 Ross's parents had emigrated from Tain in the Highlands of Scotland in 1831 and the language of his youth was Scottish Gaelic.
 He, along with his fellow Canadian Gaels, held a lifelong love for the language.
 As a tribute, a short biographical account of Ross was printed in Gaelic in Ontario in the year following his death.